horahoradev/horahora/README.md

 (this currently isn't functioning, I'll fix it later)

 Backup_service writes psql dumps of the three databases (userservice, videoservice, scheduler) to backblaze.
 To restore, place the three latest dumps in the sql dir, `docker-compose up`, run migrations, then run restore.sh from within the container.

+## Dedication
+This repository is dedicated to my friend Zihao of otomads.com (defunct).
+I hope you're still alive...